 Select your state from the list below!
 We have alphabetized the list in order to make it easier to use.

 If your local library isn’t listed, let us know and we’ll add it to our research list!
-It can take a while for our researchers to catch up with the list (there’s a lot of libraries in the US!) but we’ll do our best to get that information to you as quickly as we can.
+It can take a while for our researchers to catch up with the list (there are a lot of libraries in the US!) but we’ll do our best to get that information to you as quickly as we can.
 Leave a comment with what library you’d like us to add next!
 Be sure to tell us what specific library system to research.

 Here’s what we’ve found so far: